qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Transaction isolation in databases provide views of data (e.g. snapshot isolation).
 - Replicated data and redundant data are views to the original data.
 - Multi-tier storage system.
 From small-fast ones to large-slow ones: register, cache, memory, disk, cloud storage.
+- Previously mentioned computation-data duality and mutation-data duality can be also seen as viewing.

 [^bits_view]: Also: In hard disk, magnetic field is viewed as bits.
 In CD, the pits and lands are viewed as bits.
 In SSD, the electron's position in floating gate is viewed as bits.
 In fiber optics, light pulses are viewed as bits.
 In quantum computer, the quantum state (like spin of electron) can be viewed as bits. ......